Optimal Transport Reconstruction of Baryon Acoustic Oscillations

 To estimate $r_{\rm LP}$ we fit polynomials, or more carefully chosen basis functions, to $\xi$ over the range $r=[60,120]h^{-1}$Mpc, and then differentiate the fit \cite{lpMocks, laguerre, hermite}.
-The peak and LP scales in $\xi_{\rm Eul}$, $(r_{\rm peak},r_{\rm LP})/h^{-1}$Mpc = (98.5, 91.1), are shifted from their values in $\xi_{\rm Lin}$, (99.8, 92.7); this 1\% shift is why reconstruction was necessary.
-In contrast, they are (100.7, 92.6) in both $\xi_{\rm Lag}$ and $\xi_{\rm OT}$.
-This $r_{\rm LP}$ is very similar to its value in $\xi_{\rm Lin}$, showing that $r_{\rm LP}$ is indeed insensitive to scale-dependent bias, and so OT reconstruction works well: $r_{\rm LP}$ in $\xi_{\rm OT}$ provides a nearly unbiased constraint on the cosmological distance scale.
+The peak and LP scales in $\xi_{\rm Eul}$, $(r_{\rm peak},r_{\rm LP})/h^{-1}$Mpc = (98.5, 91.1), are shifted by 1\% from their values in $\xi_{\rm Lin}$, (99.8, 92.7); this is why reconstruction was necessary.
+In contrast, they are (100.7, 92.6) in both $\xi_{\rm Lag}$ and $\xi_{\rm\text{OT-W}}$, and (99.8, 92.6) in $\xi_{\rm\text{OT-U}}$.
+Evidently, (i) $r_{\rm LP}$ is indeed insensitive to scale-dependent bias, and (ii) OT reconstruction provides a nearly unbiased constraint on the cosmological distance scale.

 Distance scale estimates use the shape of $\xi_{\rm OT}$ but not its amplitude.
-In most analyses, this amplitude is proportional to the product of a bias factor $b$ and the amplitude of fluctuations in the dark matter field, which is sometimes referred to as $\sigma_8$.
-As we describe below, the fact that the OT-reconstructed field is so similar to the Lagrangian one provides three separate ways to break this $b\sigma_8$ degeneracy.
+In most analyses, this amplitude is proportional to the product of $b\sigma_8$, where $\sigma_8$ is the amplitude of fluctuations in the dark matter field.
+The fidelity and robustness of $\xi_{\rm\text{OT-W}}$ potentially enable a number of novel analyses for breaking the $b\sigma_8$ degeneracy.

-The first is more standard: ratios of the two- and three-point correlation functions yield determinations of bias factors that are independent of $\sigma_8$ \cite{Bernardeau:2001qr}.
-In the Eulerian field these ratios involve terms coming from perturbation theory, as well as from bias.
-However, since our OT-reconstructions are so faithful to the Lagrangian field, measuring these ratios in the OT field should be both feasible and easy to interpret.
-Moreover, combining them with similar measurements in the evolved field should provide useful constraints on the terms which arise from evolution.
+Analysis I is more standard: Ratios of the 2PCF and 3PCFs yield $b$ independent of $\sigma_8$ \cite{Bernardeau:2001qr}.
+In the Eulerian field these ratios involve terms coming from evolution as well as from bias.
+However, since our OT-W reconstructions are so faithful to the Lagrangian field, measuring these ratios in the OT-W field is both feasible and easy to interpret (no evolution, only bias).
+Moreover, combining them with similar measurements in the evolved field should provide useful constraints on the contribution from evolution.